-- Records whether electronic or hard copy are stored securely, so that access is available only to authorised persons and the records themselves are available when required and (where necessary) searchable. - Important records, and large or sensitive personal databases, will not be taken home or in respect of digital data carried or kept on portable devices (whether CDs or data sticks, or mobiles and handheld electronic tablets) unless absolutely necessary.
+- Records whether electronic or hard copy are stored securely, so that access is available only to authorised persons and the records themselves are available when required and (where necessary) searchable. - Important records, and large or sensitive personal databases, will not be taken home or in respect of digital data - carried or kept on portable devices (whether CDs or data sticks, or mobiles and handheld electronic tablets) unless absolutely necessary.
 If it is necessary, a risk assessment will be carried out.
-For further details refer to the School eSafety Policy. - Information is backed-up and transferred in line with general school policy and not individual ad hoc action. - Arrangements with external storage providers whether physical or electronic (in any form, but most particularly "cloud-based" storage) - are supported by robust contractual arrangements providing for security and access. - Reviews are conducted on a regular basis, in line with the school policy, to ensure that all information being kept is still relevant and in the case of personal data necessary for the purposes for which it is held (and if so, that it is accurate and up-to-date). - All destruction or permanent erasure of records, if undertaken by a third party, is carried out securely - with no risk of the re-use or disclosure, or re-construction, of any records or information contained in them.
+For further details refer to the School eSafety Policy. - Information is backed-up and transferred as recommended by our Technical Service Providers and not individual qd hoc action. - Arrangements with external storage providers whether physical or electronic (in any form, but most particularly "cloud-based" storage) - are supported by robust contractual arrangements providing for security and access. - Reviews of data processing procedures are conducted on a regular basis, in line with the review of this policy, to ensure that all information being kept is still relevant and in the case of personal data necessary for the purposes for which it is held (and if so, that it is accurate and up-to-date). - All destruction or permanent erasure of records, if undertaken by a third party, is carried out securely with no risk of the re-use or disclosure, or re-construction, of any records or information contained in them.